Museum closed untill 9th february

-We’re closed due to the Covid-19 crisis and will be closed untill the end of this summer (2020).
-We expect to re-open in september 2020.
+We’re closed due to the Covid-19 crisis and will be closed untill the 9th of february.

 Welcome to the Archaeological Museum Haarlem, the best museum under the ground!

 The Archaeological Museum Haarlem is located in the basement of a centuries-old building (the Vleeshal) on the Grote Markt.
 It is a true hidden gem, situated in a beautifully historical environment and free to visit.
 You find a permanent exhibition about the earliest habitation on the coastal area (almost 6000 years old!) cesspits from the medieval city and all about the emerge of the city with its beer and lace industry.